 The Ethnography area, on the upper floors, has eleven more galleries dedicated to the indigenous peoples of Mexico.
 Galleries are organized as follows.

-The museum also participates in the research, protection, and dissemination of all of its collections.
+The museum also participates in the research, protection, and promotion of all of its collections.

 Phone: +52 (55) 5553-6266